Connected Coordinated Motion Planning with Bounded Stretch: Makespan 1 and 2

 In the intermediate configuration of the unique schedule solving a separation gadget, each pair of bridges is not connected within the gadget, i.e., the intermediate configuration is not connected.
 For that reason, these gadgets will be used to disconnect the connections between all clause gadgets.
 To guarantee a fully connected intermediate configuration, a specific movement within the variable gadget is necessary.

-\subparagraph*{Variable gadget:} Let $n$ be the number of variables of the {\sc Planar Monotone 3SAT} instance.
-The variable gadget is composed of the parts shown in \cref{fig:variable-gadget}, as follows: There is one \emph{left end} followed by $n$ horizontally aligned \emph{variable arm segments} and one \emph{right end}.
+\paragraph*{Variable Gadget.} Let $n$ be the number of variables of the {\sc Planar Monotone 3Sat} instance.
+The \emph{variable gadget} is composed of the parts shown in~\cref{fig:variable-gadget}, as follows: There is one \emph{left end} followed by $n$ horizontally aligned \emph{variable arm segments} and one \emph{right end}.
 In order to capture the respective number of clauses in which a variable is contained, we can independently adjust the width of each arm segment.
 Bridges are placed in the gray colored hatched parts.
 We refer to the top and the bottom parts of the arm segments as the \emph{unnegated} and the \emph{negated arm segment}, as they model the unnegated and negated literals, respectively.
-As an example, consider \cref{fig:hardness-variable-gadget-example}.
+As an example, consider~\cref{fig:hardness-variable-gadget-example}.

-\begin{claim} In the variable gadget, it is not possible that both, the unnegated and the negated arm segment of a variable arm segment are simultaneously connected to its respective bridges. \end{claim}
+\begin{lemma} In the variable gadget, it is not possible that both, the unnegated and the negated arm segment of a variable arm segment are simultaneously connected to its respective bridges. \end{lemma}

+\begin{proof} Without loss of generality, we assume that in the intermediate configuration the robots representing the unnegated arm segment are connected to the respective bridges.
+We~use the labels shown in \cref{fig:variable-gadget-names}.
+We argue that the following properties hold after the first~transformation.